mmahsereci/mmahsereci.github.io/_posts/2021-10-31-distribution-shifts.md

 a test set from $$\mathcal{D}_{tr}$$ and witholding it during training.
 In practical applications, the implicit assumption of $$P_{tr}\equiv P_{ts}$$ may be violated, and the distribution
 $$P_{ts}$$ at deployment time may be arbitrarily different to the distribution $$P_{tr}$$ at fitting time.
-This 'difference in data-distribution' is often referred to as *dataset shift*.
+This 'difference in data-distribution' is referred to as *dataset shift*.
 There are *4 types of shifts* which each describe a special case where one distribution of the data-generating process stays fixed, and the other one changes.
 The following table summarises those shifts.